robkravec/Hierarchical-Modeling-Demo/README.md

 ## References / Acknowledgements

-This project was completed as port of STA 610 (Multilevel and Hierarchical Models) at Duke, taught by Professor Michael Akande.
+This project was completed as part of STA 610 (Multilevel and Hierarchical Models) at Duke, taught by Professor Michael Akande.

 - [Wikipedia](https://en.wikipedia.org/wiki/Pythagorean_expectation) article
 on the pythagorean expectation, a key variable in my analysis